 The Mt.
 Diablo Audubon Society is committed to protecting birds and preserving their habitat, and to connecting people of all ages to the fascinating world of birds, with monthly meetings, field trips, classes, and conservation and advocacy programs.
 The chapter serves the San Francisco Bay Area’s central and eastern Contra Costa County, a bountiful birding territory in which roughly 350 species have been spotted – 150 of them nesting.
 We welcome everyone interested in any degree of participation, and at all levels of experience.

 Spotlight: Birding Trips

 Wild Birds Unlimited is restarting Bird Walks!
 Sign up at their store in Pleasant Hill.

 Mt.
 Diablo Audubon Society has resumed field trips after a year-and-a-half hiatus due to the COVID-19 pandemic.
 Please refer to Birding Field Trips page for more information.

 Mt.
 Diablo Audubon on Facebook

 Take a class, or join our popular monthly programs.
 Take part in a bird count, or mix with legislators and fellow birders on Advocacy Day.
-Go on a field trip, or volunteer at a conservation event.
+Attend or lead a field trip.
+Volunteer for a leadership position or at a conservation event.
 Whatever your interests, MDAS can help deepen your connection to local birds and birders.